 Remember that if you’re spending less money on an instrument, there is going to be a quality difference.
 This isn’t a bad thing though.

 Things To Consider When Looking

 Digital Piano, Or Keyboard?

 A digital piano for your kid is a really good choice if your child is really interested in learning to play the piano.
-Digital pianos typically are going to be more expensive than a piano for toddlers.
-I recently put together a list that breaks down learning music for toddlers.
-You can check it at the link above.
+Digital pianos typically are going to be more expensive than a piano meant for toddlers.
 Keyboards are good if you’re not quite sure how interested your child is in music and piano.
 I recommend them for kids 8 years or younger.

 Number Of Keys:

 How many keys do you want your instrument to have?
 A full-size digital piano has 88 keys.
 Some of the children’s instruments have fewer keys.

 Having keys that are weighted is definitely recommended as your child gets older, however, they don’t need weighted keys when they’re first beginning to play.
 The right age for your child to start playing on weighted keys can vary.
 Your instructor will definitely tell you when they think your child is ready for weighted keys.

 If your child is learning on their own, I would say if they have been playing for a couple of years and are 10 or over, they should upgrade to a digital piano.
 The big thing this helps with is finger dexterity.
 I found that when I switched to a real piano, my left-hand fingers became more powerful as they were pressing down heavier keys.